How it works, what it does, why it matters

 If you're new to deposit-return, we recommend you watch the video to the right.
 We compiled it ourselves back in 2011, so it's a little rough, not to mention outdated at some points (for instance, we're not POP anymore; we're TennCan).
 But the basic facts are all there.

 After you've watched the video, you might read or download one or both of these two info-sheets:

 After that you can scroll down a little further to read a summary of the 2019 proposed legislation.
-And then, if you've got any curiosity left, you can read the unofficial draft of the 2019 bill itself—all 32 pages of it—here.
+Then you can go to our Legislation page to delve a little deeper, including reading the unofficial draft of the 2019 bill itself—all 36 pages of it.

 A quick tour of TennCan

 The deposit for all covered beverages is 5 cents.

 The deposit applies to soft drinks, beer/malt beverages, plain and flavored water, energy drinks, sports drinks, iced teas, iced coffees and juices.
 It does not apply to milk, wine or liquor, nor to diet supplement sold as meal replacements (e.g., Ensure or Boost).

 The deposit applies to containers made of glass, plastic, aluminum or other metal, regardless of size.